siddhant-shekhar/MedTech/README.md

-you can't make the this web site by just copying the codes ☹️😞
+you can't make this web site by just copying the codes ☹️😞